gat786/devops-stuff/static/blogs/gcloud/cloudstorage/gcp-cloud-storage-api-findings-full.md

 [Buckets Listing API Spec](https://cloud.google.com/storage/docs/json_api/v1/buckets/list)

 For listing the objects the storage APIs only need the correct bucket name and if you are properly authenticated they should list you the objects which are inside them.
 For Listing buckets though, you need a Project name.
 I find it interesting and probably would have never guessed it if this incident wouldn't have happened.

-While I was writing this document I found out that they write this in the Documentation very clearly, I hate to say it but I think I didn't read it with enough consciousness I guess.
+While I was writing this document I found out that they (GCP) had writtten this in their Documentation very clearly, I hate to say it but I think I didn't read it with enough consciousness I guess.

 Here's what the documentation says -